Nyhavn 27: Hotel Stadt Flensborg

 The property was later converted into a hotel under the name Stadt Flensburg by Frederik Nielsen.
 His property was home to two households at the time of the 1850 census.
 Nielsen resided on the ground floor with his wife Ana Kirstine Solberg, their five children (aged five to 20) and one housekeeper (husjomfru).
 Carl Ferdinand Berner, a grocer (urtelræmmer), resided in the basement with his apprentice Peter Theodor Wunstedt.

 The property was again home to two households at the 1860 census.
-Frederik and Anne Kirstine Nielsen resided in the building with their three children (aged 15 to 17), a housekeeper and a maid.
+Frederik and Anne Kirstine Nielsen resided in the building with theirthree children (aged 15 to 17), a housekeeper and a maid.
 Frederik Jean Harald Jørgensen, a new grocer (urtelræmmer) resided on the ground floor with his wife Kirstine Marie Emilie Jørgensen (née Borggren), a floor clerk and a male servant.

+The property was home to 37 residents at the 1880 census.
+Carl Johan Pellerson, a new hotelier, resided on the ground floor with his wife Marie Pellerson, his three lodgers (aged five to nine), three maids, a lodger and nine sailors (hotel guests).
+Christian August Bjering, a textile merchant (klædekræmmer), resided on the first and second floors with his wife Mine Magrete Bjering, their five children (aged one to seven), two maids, two lodgers and a female floor clerk (employee).
+Carl Christian Sieweike, a master tailor, resided in the basement with his wife Anna, their four children (aged nine to 20) and a 12-year-old apprentice.

-Stadt Flensburg was located in the building until at least the 1870s, The bar on the ground floor is supposedly the oldest in Nyhavn.
-It has been operated under a number of dirrent names, including Cafe Bulbjærg and Cafe Shanghai.
+Stadt Flensburg was located in the building until at least the 1870s.
+The bar on the ground floor is supposedly the oldest in Nyhavn.
+It has been operated under a number of different names, including Cafe Bulbjærg and Cafe Shanghai.
 It is now called Skipperkroen.

 Architecture

-Nyhavn 27 was constructed as a two-storey, gour bays wide building between 1724 and 1738.
+Nyhavn 27 was constructed as a two-storey, four bays wide building between 1724 and 1738.
 The facade towards the canal was built in brick while the other sides were constructed with timber framing.
-This building was in 1784 heightened by one floor as well as a Mansard roof with a two-bay wall dormer.
+This building was in 1784 heightened by one floor as well as a mansard roof with a two-bay wall dormer.
 The building was between 1784 and 1789 lengthened by two bays, a side wing and a warehouse were constructed on the rear, and the facade towards the courtyard was partly rebuilt in brick.
 A two and a half bay gateway from 1784 was removed in 1842.
 Pilasters and a cornice between the ground floor and first floor were added in 1877.

 The building was listed in the Danish registry of protected buildings and places in 1945..